esirK/FlightBooking/README.md

 `PUT api/v1/all_reservations/<pk>`

-Allows a user to edit their flights reservation. e.g Cancle the reservation
+Allows a user to edit their flights reservation. e.g Cancel the reservation

 `POST api/v1/flights/<pk>/book`